For daily wit & wisdom, sign up for the Almanac newsletter.

 Here are 10 ways you can show vets that you appreciate the sacrifices they made:

-1. If you personally know a veteran (perhaps a relative, friend, or even a neighbor), reach out to them on Veterans Day with a phone call or visit!
+If you personally know a veteran (perhaps a relative, friend, or even a neighbor), reach out to them on Veterans Day with a phone call or visit.
 This is one opportunity to engage beyond just saying thank you.
-If they are comfortable discussing it, ask a vet where they served, where they were stationed, what specific jobs they did while serving, and so on.
+If they are comfortable discussing it, ask where they served, where they were stationed, what specific jobs they did while serving, and so on.

-2. If you’re not close to a veteran, write a thank you card and drop it off at a VA hospital.
-If you’re not in time for this Veterans Day, that’s fine; a thoughtful card is appreciated any time.
-Or, contact Operation Gratitude, which sends letters of thanks and care packages to veterans as well as deployed vets.
+If you’re not close to a veteran, write a thank you card and drop it off at a VA hospital.
+If you’re not in time for this Veterans Day, still write one; a thoughtful card is appreciated any time.
+Or, contact Operation Gratitude, which sends letters of thanks and care packages to veterans as well as those deployed.

-3. Place a small flag on every veteran’s grave.
+Place a small flag on a veteran’s grave.
 This is an annual tradition for many scout troops.
-In some states, there are “Operation Flags For Vets” organizations.
+In some states, there are “Operation Flags for Vets” organizations.
 Call your local cemetery first for permission.

-4. Do you have a driver’s license?
-Help bring disabled vets to their doctor appointments.
-Contact the hospital service coordinator [PDF] at your local VA Hospital.
+Do you have a driver’s license?
+Help bring disabled veterans to their doctor appointments.
+Contact the hospital service coordinator at your local VA hospital.

-5. If you make charitable donations, consider helping wounded veterans.
-Or, sponsor an “honor flight” to send veterans of World War II, Korea, and Vietnam to Washington D.C. to see their national monuments.
+If you make charitable donations, consider helping wounded veterans.
+Or, sponsor an “honor flight” to send veterans of World War II, Korea, and Vietnam to Washington, D.C., to see their national monuments.
 Donate here.

-6. Perhaps you or your church group or scout group would like to actively help a vet in your own community?
+Perhaps you or your church group or scout group would like to actively help a veteran in your own community?
 Contact a local veterans assistance program, such as the one offered by DAV.
-From helping do yard work or running errands.
-There’s sure to be a need.
+From helping do yard work to running errands, there’s sure to be a need.

-7. Call your Veterans Administration Hospital.
-See how you can help out.
+Call your VA Hospital to see how you can help out.